FerrenF/Necesse-Stack-Resizer/README.md

 - Or, submit an issue here.

 ## History
+- 03-03-2025 - v0.3.3 Fixed issue with clients crashing on the creation of a new world. :(
 - 02-28-2025 - v0.3.2 Fixed issue with clients crashing on connect to remote server.
 - 02-21-2025 - v0.3.1 Fixed issue where lists would not save.
 - 02-19-2025 - v0.3.0 Added static field checks, added bulk set commands.